rashikaver/rashikaver/README.md

 # 👋 Hello, I'm Rashika Verma!

-## 💻 Software Engineer & 🧠 Machine Learning Enthusiast
+## 💻 Web Developer & 🧠 Machine Learning Enthusiast

 I'm Rashika Verma, a passionate Software Engineer and Machine Learning enthusiast with a flair for crafting innovative solutions and exploring the depths of artificial intelligence using Python.
 My journey in tech is driven by a relentless curiosity and a desire to create impactful applications.